bstaruk/starbase/README.md

 ## Notes & Considerations

-### Root Path
+### Deploying to Hosting Environment

-Starbase is setup to run with assets referenced via relative paths, so compiled `.html` files can be distributed and opened without needing a deployment.
-If you would like to switch to absolute paths, you can set the `publicPath` in `/webpack/webpack.config.base.js`.
+Starbase is setup to run with assets referenced via relative paths, so compiled `.html` files can be distributed and opened in a web browser without requiring a deployment to a hosting environment.

+If you will be deploying your project to a hosting environment (Netlify, Vercel, etc), you will likely want to switch to absolute paths.
+To do this, you can set the `publicPath` in `webpack/webpack.config.base.js`.

 This variable should be set to `/` if the app will run at the root of a (sub)domain, or to `/folder-name` if it'll be deployed to a subfolder.